 ✔ Best area to stay in Bangkok for history lovers & the authentic urban Thai travel experience

 If you want to immerse yourself in the local culture and atmosphere, stay in or around the Khao San Road area.

 When most people think of Bangkok, they picture streets full of vendors, pedestrians, and tuk-tuks surrounded by clusters of old buildings.
 That’s pretty much what you’ll get in the Khao San Road area.

-Even if you don’t stay in the Khao San Road area, you’ll likely spend part of your trip exploring the neighbourhood.
+Even if you the Khao San Road area isn’t your pick for where to stay in Bangkok , you’ll likely spend part of your trip exploring the neighbourhood.

-This part of the city contains many of the top attractions in Bangkok.
+This part of the city contains many of the top things to do in Bangkok.
 The Khao San Road area covers most of downtown, to the east of the river.
 Every few blocks you’ll come across another historic temple or monument.

 Besides temples, the area is known for its market atmosphere.
 Khao San Road is the main street through this neighbourhood and home to thousands of stalls and small shops.
 It’s called the backpacker’s paradise, due to its diverse selection of supplies, food, and random goods.

 Khao San Road is also just a few blocks from the Grand Palace and Wat Pho.
 You can easily walk from Khao San Road to these popular attractions or travel to the riverside for ferry tours.

 Recommended hotels in the Khao San Road area

 Your itinerary, especially if you’ve only got 24 hours in Bangkok, will likely take you through the Khao San Road area, so staying here makes sense.
 As the main tourist area, you’ll also have a wide selection of accommodations, from hostels to luxury hotels.